 The costs of a bad hire, especially along the ranks of executive and expert levels is high.
 According to a Robert Half study, 36% of 1,400 surveyed executives have claimed that one of the leading factors of a failed hire (apart from performance problems) is poor skills match.

-For HR and recruitment agencies, finding the right IT expert is a tough ordeal, as the majority don’t have an in-depth knowledge of the technicalities the work requires.
+For HR and recruitment agencies in the Philippines, finding the right IT expert is a tough ordeal, as the majority don’t have an in-depth knowledge of the technicalities the work requires.
 Aside from the technicalities, HR personnel must also ask and pinpoint the non-technicalities that a candidate can offer your company.

 As you may know, executing a comprehensive IT expert search is always a tricky responsibility, as the executives you put on board will lead the company to either bend with the changes or break while doing so.
 Look beyond the experience and skill competencies and go back to the basics: question the attitude and beliefs of your candidate.